slagyr/eflight/_posts/2019-09-03-scooter-batteries.md

 The MJ1 cells are rated for 10A max.
 To achieve 130A, 13 cells in parallel are needed.

 That's 2 packs of 10s13p configuration.
 130 cells each.
 260 cells total.
-That's about 3.3kW of energy.
+That's about 3.3kWh of energy.

 #### Bus Bars

 130A is way more than I'd every dealt with before.
 The skateboard was a 30A system and I had to stack nickel strips to safely handle that meager current.
 Stacking enough nickel strips to handle 130A seemed like a shoddy solution.
-Instead, I headed over to the local metal supply store and purchased some 6mm thick copper.
+Instead, I headed over to the local metal supply store and purchased some 6mm thick copper sheet metal.

-In Fusion 360, I designed the packs along with bus bars to connect the cells in the 10s13p configuration.
-The question is, "How am I gonna cut that thick copper into the detailed CAD shapes?"
+In Fusion 360, I modeled the packs along with bus bars to connect the cells in the 10s13p configuration.
+The question was, "How am I gonna cut that thick copper into the detailed CAD shapes?"

 I called a few machine shops and drove my copper over.
 The guys at [SteelCrest](https://www.steelcrestonline.com/) were great!
 They welcomed my in and conveniently cut my parts on the spot with their fiber laser cutter.
 What a beast of a machine!
-Check out the video below.
+Check out the video below while my copper parts are laset cut.

 <iframe src="https://player.vimeo.com/video/357714358" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>